Yanny24211/BatteryBrudda/README.md

    <img width="567" alt="Screenshot 2024-01-14 at 3 16 51 PM" src="https://github.com/Yanny24211/BatteryBrudda/assets/47578696/88e6b093-89ed-46ae-ac8e-c8c46c883faf">

 5. If it needs to be unloaded at somepoint use: launchctl unload /Library/LaunchAgents/com.battery_monitor.plist`
+### Next Steps:
+1. Add a charge limiter so charging always stops at 80%
+2. Create an actual GUI to show battery information such as charge cycles and whatnot